Terioch/bug-tracker/README.md

 * Developer (Can add comments, attachments and update the status of a ticket they're assigned to)
 * Submitter (Can submit tickets for projects they're assigned to)

-The project has been configured for demonstration purposes and can be freely accessed with demo accounts assigned to the above roles excluding Owner.
+The project has been configured for demonstration purposes and can be freely accessed with demo accounts assigned to the above roles excluding the Owner role.

+## Technologies

+* C#
+* .NET
+* MVC (architecture)
+* Entity Framework (data-access)
+* Identity Framework (authentication + authorization)
+* Bootstrap (UI)

 ## Launch

-This application is hosted on Heroku at https://dotnet-bug-tracker.herokuapp.com/
+This application is hosted with Heroku at https://dotnet-bug-tracker.herokuapp.com/